Alphaopen/alphalogic_api/docs/alphalogic_api.rst

 Arbitrary object type
 ---------------------
-Alphalogic object has ``type`` attribute.
+Alphalogic objects have ``type`` attribute.
 By default, it's set to Python object's class name.
-For example, an object with Python class ``MyObject`` has ``MyObject`` alphalogic object type.
+For example, an object of Python class ``MyObject`` has ``MyObject`` alphalogic object type.
-However, you may want to set an alphalogic type which cannot be represented by Python class name, like ``access.wipepoint``.
-Such names usually required for ACS adapters.
+However, you may want to set an alphalogic type, which cannot be represented by Python class name, like ``access.wipepoint``.
+Such names are usually required for ACS adapters.
 In this case, two steps should be done to set an arbitrary type attribute.

-First, in list returned from parent's ``handle_available_children()`` method, corresponding item should be represented by a tuple with 3 elements where the last element is the required type name.
+First, in the list returned from parent's ``handle_available_children()`` method, corresponding item should be represented by a tuple with 3 elements where the last element is the required type name.

 Second, before creating root object, this type should be registered with ``Manager.add_device("type name", ClassName)`` method.

 Example:
 ::
     class AccessWipepoint(Object):